 Last but not least NOGRID pointsBlow helps to understand the origins of glass defects in the container.
 Therefore, simulation helps to understand how the forming process is working in detail, which is the basis for all improvements.

-NOGRID pointsBlow software allows all main glass container forming processes to be simulated in full 3D and in a practicable time.
+NOGRID pointsBlow software allows all main glass container forming processes being simulated in full 3D and in a practicable time.
 The graphical user interface is designed especially for the glass container industry and all modelling and simulation steps are easy to understand and perform.

 By using the software, the number of mold and production design trials can be reduced significantly and the ROI can be achieved after the first new bottle design.